JustHedgehog/JustHedgehog/README.md

 - 👋 Hi, I’m @JustHedgehog
 - 👀 I’m interested in Java/Python/C#
 - 🌱 I’m currently learning React :D
-- 📫 How to reach me ...
+- 📫 How to reach me Discord JustHedgehog #8015

 <!---
 JustHedgehog/JustHedgehog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.